MobilityData/elrond.gtfs.org/docs/getting_started/features/overview.md

 -   :material-subway-variant:{ .lg .middle } __Fare Media__

-    Define the media that can be used to hold and/or validate a fare product.
+    The media that can be used to hold and/or validate a fare product.

     [:octicons-arrow-right-24: Learn more about this feature](/getting_started/features/fares/#fare-media)

 -   :material-subway-variant:{ .lg .middle } __Route-Based Fares__

-    Describe the rules used to apply different fares for specific groups of routes.
+    Fares based on the route travelled.

     [:octicons-arrow-right-24: Learn more about this feature](/getting_started/features/fares/#route-based-fares)

 -   :material-subway-variant:{ .lg .middle } __Time-Based Fares__

-    Describe fares differentiated by time of the day or the day of the week.
+    Fares based on time (peak/offpeak) or day (weekday/weekend).

     [:octicons-arrow-right-24: Learn more about this feature](/getting_started/features/fares/#time-based-fares)

 -   :material-subway-variant:{ .lg .middle } __Zone-Based Fares__

-    Describe fares differentiated when traveling from one area to another.
+    Fares based on zone traveled.

     [:octicons-arrow-right-24: Learn more about this feature](/getting_started/features/fares/#zone-based-fares)

 -   :material-subway-variant:{ .lg .middle } __Fares Transfers__

-    Define fees applicable when transferring from one leg of the trip to another.
+    Fees or discounts applicable when transferring from one leg to another.

     [:octicons-arrow-right-24: Learn more about this feature](/getting_started/features/fares/#transfer-fares)